krkn-chaos/cerberus/README.md

 +--------------------------------------------------Failed Components--------------------------------------------------+
 2020-03-26 22:05:37,123 [INFO] Failed openshfit sdn components: ['sdn-xmqhd']
 ```

+#### Slack integration
+The user has the option to enable/disable the slack integration.
+To use the slack integration, the user has to first create an [app](https://api.slack.com/apps?new_granular_bot_app=1) and add a bot to it on slack.
+Two env variables SLACK_API_TOKEN and SLACK_CHANNEL have to be set.
+SLACK_API_TOKEN refers to Bot User OAuth Access Token and SLACK_CHANNEL refers to the slack channel the user wishes to receive the notifications in.
+When enabled, cerberus reports the following on slack:
+- Notifies the start of cerberus monitoring.
+- Notifies the status of each iteration.
+- Sends the cerberus report at the end of an iteration in case of a failure.
+- Sends the cerberus report after completion of specified number of iterations set by the user.

 #### Go or no-go signal
 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.